-The historic and beautiful Lac Qui Parle Mission Church is located just north of Montevideo on Highway 59.
-The first church bell rang in Minnesota from the Lac Qui Parle Mission church, which was built in 1835, near the village already established by the Wahpeton band of the Santee Dakota tribe.
+The historic and beautiful Lac qui Parle Mission is located just north of Montevideo on Highway 59.
+The first church bell rang in Minnesota from the Lac qui Parle Mission church, which was built in 1835, near the village already established by the Wahpeton band of the Santee Dakota tribe.
 This church is also where the Bible was first translated into the Dakota language.
-The Lac Qui Parle Mission church is a site full of interesting and important history.
-Learn more here, or by visiting the mission itself!

 The Historic Chippewa City is a delightful and informative stop at the intersection of highways 7 and 59 in Montevideo.
 It started in 1965 with the preservation of the one-room schoolhouse, and now takes up 20 acres and has 24 buildings which replicate a village from the late nineteenth century.
-This is a great stop for children and adults alike, and is worth visiting over and over again!
-Historic Chippewa City is open from Memorial Day weekend through Labor Day weekend, but hosts events throughout the year, and has free parking, and low admission prices.
+It is open from Memorial Day weekend through Labor Day weekend, but hosts events throughout the year, and has free parking, and low admission prices.

-Lac Qui Parle State Park is named for the nearby lake, which the Dakota Native American people named "Lake that Speaks," which was then translated into French.
-Now, it's no wonder that the lake is called that, since over 100,000 geese (not including the other birds and wildlife) gather there in the spring and winter.
-There are 7 miles of hiking trails, 5 miles of horse trails, and snowshoeing is possible all over the park.
-There are also many camping and lodging options, so make your reservation and spend some time in the beautiful Lac Qui Parle State Park.
+Lac qui Parle State Park is named for the nearby lake, which the Dakota Native American people named "Lake that Speaks," which was then translated into French.
+It's no wonder that the lake is called that, since over 100,000 geese (not including the other birds and wildlife) gather there in the spring and winter.
+There are seven miles of hiking trails, five miles of horse trails, and snowshoeing is possible all over the park.
+There are also many camping and lodging options, so make your reservation and spend some time in the beautiful Lac qui Parle State Park.

-There are now two camper cabins at the new Wegdhal Park which can be used year round for only 50 dollars a night.
+Check out the two camper cabins at Wegdhal Park which can be used year round for only 50 dollars a night.
 Wegdhal is located six miles south of Montevideo on U.S. Highway 212 (or you can take Chippewa County Road 15 straight to the cabin doors).
 It's also accessible by bike trail from Montevideo, or along the Minnesota River.
 Call 320-269-6231 to reserve the cabins.

 Watson Hunting Camp